munhim/munhim/README.md

 - **Interplanetary File System** – C++ (B-Trees, Routing Tables, Linked Lists)
 - **Classroom Manager** – C++ OOP project
 - **Task Manager CI/CD Deployment** – Docker + GitHub Actions + Kubernetes
   CI/CD pipeline for a task manager app using GitHub Actions for automation, Docker for containerization, Terraform for infrastructure provisioning, and Kubernetes for deployment.
 Also integrated Ansible and ArgoCD for seamless GitOps delivery.
+- **Autonomous TORCS Driver** – PyTorch + LSTM
+  Trained a two-layer LSTM model to predict driving controls (steering, throttle, brake, etc.) in TORCS.
+Used weighted MSE loss, dropout, and early stopping for smooth, stable driving behavior.

+---

+## 🤖 AI & ML Projects

+- **Autonomous TORCS Driver** – Built an LSTM-based self-driving agent for TORCS using PyTorch, predicting continuous driving actions based on past telemetry sequences.
+Included advanced techniques like loss regularization and early stopping.
+- **[Coming Soon] ROI Prediction Model for Real Estate Investment** – Using XGBoost to predict return-on-investment based on scraped property data from Zameen and OLX.

 ---